By Rae Lynn DeAngelis

 Each time the confessional door closed, the hollowed sound reverberated off the marble walls.
 Muffled voices followed.
 I secretly wished I could hear.
 When the door reopened, my classmate looked no worse for the wear.
 That was encouraging!

-It was not the church’s intent to warp my perception of prayer.
+It was not the church’s intent to warp my perception of confession and prayer.
 But it was the enemy’s!

 Do you know why?